balcortex/100_days_code_web_development/README.md

 ## Day 128 - 2024/02/01

 Today I learned about the pseudo-elements, which apply CSS rules to HTML code that aren't elements at all.
 For instance, the ::first-letter selector.

+## Day 129 - 2024/02/02

+Today I learned attribute selectors, which target elements based on the existence of an attribute or on a specific attribute's value.